fabri1983/java2proto2grpc/README.md

 #### TODO
+- Modularize JavaToProto2.
+Code is written in a very imperative way, and hard to mantain.
 - Fix weird issue in which some fields are defined in parent message definition instead of current processing message.
 Probably due to missuse of HashTreeMap.
 Seems very related to next bullet.
 - Fix circular field declarations.
 See *Request.java* and *Request2.java*.
 It seems the problem resides on equal field names in some protobuf message